 Oman is one of the world’s most exciting emerging tourist destinations, offering a genuine taste of old Arabia and an oasis of traditional culture amidst the frantically modernizing Gulf states.
 The country boasts a string of captivating attractions.
 Scenically, it’s one of the region’s most memorable destinations.
 From Hajr mountains to the remarkable fjords of the Musandam peninsula and the dramatic dunes of the Wahiba Sands, it is a spectacular natural experience.
 The country claims a variety of culturally absorbing sights, ranging from the traditional souks of Muscat, Nizwa, and Salalah to the atmospheric mud brick towns and towering forts of the interior.

 Meet, Greet & Assist.

-Upon arrival at the airport, guests will be met by our Gulf Circle Tours representatives at the terminal and assisted through the visa procedures and the luggage collection.
+Upon arrival at the airport, guests will be met by our Gulf Circle DMC representatives at the terminal and assisted through the visa procedures and the luggage collection.